Classical actions of quantum permutation groups

 \begin{de} Two actions $\alpha$ and $\beta$ of two compact quantum groups $\G$ and $\HH$ respectively on the same C*-algebra $A$ are said to be \emph{commuting} if

 as maps from $A$ to $A\otimes C(\G)\otimes C(\HH)$, where $\Sigma$ denotes the flip map. \end{de}

 The result that we need is a correspondance between commuting pairs of actions and actions of the direct product.
-Recall that given two compact quantum groups $\G$, $\HH$ their \emph{direct product} is the compact quantum group with C*-algebra $C(\G\times \HH) = C(\G)\otimes C(\HH)$ and with coproduct
+Recall that given two compact quantum groups $\G$ and $\HH$, their \emph{direct product} $\G\times \HH$ is the compact quantum group with function algebra $C(\G\times \HH) = C(\G)\otimes C(\HH)$ and with coproduct

 (see \cite{wang1995tensor} for details).
 Assuming that we are working with the universal C*-algebras (which we will do hereafter since there is no loss of generality), the factors can be recovered as quantum subgroups through the maps